Hayabusa 2025

 Session S42 (Chair: R. Fukai)

-11:15-11:30 S42-01 Moderately volatile isotopes in CB and CH chondrites V. Debaille
+11:15-11:30 S42-01 V. Debaille Moderately volatile isotopes in CB and CH chondrites

-11:30-11:45 S42-02 Comparison Study of Macromolecular Organic Matter between Asteroids Bennu and Ryugu H. Yabuta
+11:30-11:45 S42-02 H. Yabuta Comparison Study of Macromolecular Organic Matter between Asteroids Bennu and Ryugu

-11:45-12:00 S42-03 C and Fe XANES Observations of Ryugu Return Samples S. Alpert
+C and Fe XANES Observations of Ryugu Return Samples

-12:00-12:15 S42-04 Chemical Characteristics of Amorphous Na–Mg Phosphate Phases in Samples from Asteroids Bennu and Ryugu T. Takase
+12:00-12:15 S42-04 T. Takase Chemical Characteristics of Amorphous Na–Mg Phosphate Phases in Samples from Asteroids Bennu and Ryugu

 [Invited]